ArashidSalesforce/ClippingApp-Public/README.md

 The app is built to run either manually or on a schedule using a task scheduler.
 It leverages multiple cloud and machine learning services, ensuring seamless integration and automation across video platforms.

+**Note**: This code is not publicly available at the moment, but it may be made public in the future.

 ## Key Features

 - **Download Trending Videos**: Automatically fetches the most popular YouTube videos in a given region.